perymimon/Tic-Tac-Toe/README.md

 ## General Architecture
 The whole project base on `React` and `socket.io` as external lib and some hands-write lib om mine.
 On the client it Heavily depends on custom `useSocket` React `Hooks` to bring the models updates from the server.
 On the Server it used [ReactiveModel](#helpers/reactive-model.js) that base on JS `proxy` to know and response to any change on the `Arena/Game` models.
 The response can be as sent it to the client through `socket.io` or let the AI know about the change and respond to it.

+To represented game there is the `Arena` idea and the `Game` idea.
+`Arena` is all about to settle place for the game to run, And it  mean difrent thing in the client and in the server. on the client `Arena` component is the dimension place that the game can show all is stages:
+`INVITATION``GAME``END``CANCEL``LOADING`.

+On the server `Arena` is a function that warp the game instance and take care of everything that should me made to have a `Game` that can be played. socket connection. memory free. listen to `Users` instances that participate int the game. etc.
+So `Game` can be isolated and focus just on  updates his `model`.

+In this architecture different games can be established on the same arena function

 ## Before we dive some Helpers
 #### On file helpers/let-map.js
 * `export default LetMap extend Map, mixed with EventEmitter`